sowmyachinimilli/WebDesignAssignments/Assignment1/Part1A/readme.md

 Baskin Robbins is icecream vendor website, which has the menu and registration part to order the icecreams.
 There are two html pages - index.html and register.html.
 The css/styling for this website is in BRstyle.css which is linked in both the html pages.

-## Reguirements for this part of assignment
+## Requirements for this part of assignment
 * Favicon - displayed the small image icon next to the page title in the browser tab using link tag.
     <link> - This HTML element is used to link stylesheets and also used to establish sute icons like favicons.
 * Table - Used tables to display the menu items with images and hyperlinks